DiggingNebula8/vis-psyche/VizEngine/docs/Book/README.md

 05 Engine Architecture ←── Understand how it all fits
       ↓
 06 Multiple Objects ←── Manage complex scenes
       ↓
+07 Lighting ←── Make it look 3D
+      ↓
 Appendix A ←── Reference material
 ```